Lulloooo/ValueAtRisk-estimation/VaR-mark.md

     ## [1] -0.027618

-Note that this method strongly assumes that history will repeat itself.
+Note that this method strongly relies on the assumptions that history will repeat itself.

 ## Simulation methods

-The principle for this method is that to estimate the Alpha-quantile of a distribution, it is possible to simulate some data from that distribution and take the Alpha-quantile of the simulated data.
+The idea behind this method is that in order to estimate the Alpha-quantile of a distribution, it is possible to simulate some data from that distribution and take the Alpha-quantile of those simulated data.
 Plus, it is possible to simulate from any kind of distribution.
-Note that simulating means to generate realization from a probability distribution, i.e generating a random number that have the same probabilistic properties of randome number that has the underlying distribution properties.
+Note that simulating means generate realization from a probability distribution, i.e generating a random number that has the same probabilistic properties of a random number that has the underlying distribution’s properties.

 ### Simulated Normal distribution

-There are different approaches within the simulation method.
+There are different approaches for the simulation method.
 The first one is to simulate from an underlying normal distribution with mean and standard deviation as the one of the data.
-In this specific case, the code will get 100,000 random number with mean mu and sd sig.
+In this specific case, the code will get 100,000 random number with mean mu and standard deviation sig.

 ``` r
 #set the RNGVersion (this is not a must, it is just to use rounding sample)